icedevml/kms-attest-verifier/README.md

 * Whether the attestation file is correctly signed by the HSM manufacturer and Google;
 * Whether the attestation file is related with the same private key as the one that was used to sign the provided CSR or X.509 Certificate;

+## Purpose of this tool

+The tool was developed in order to help internal auditors to verify compliance with CA/B Forum requirements whenever it is mandatory for the certificate's private key to be securely generated on the HSM.

 ## Installation

 1. Clone the repository.